 The Kenyan coast is one of the country’s prime holiday destinations both for locals and foreigners.
+In fact, that is an understatement.
+The Kenyan coast is Kenya’s leading tourist destination.
 Diani Beach on Kenya’s south coast has won Best Beach Destination in Africa 3 years in a row since 2015.
 Countless other resorts at the coast have won various awards for their sheer luxurious amenities and world-class services.
 With that in mind, it is no wonder that local tour agents are aggressively marketing so-called Mombasa packages.
 What exactly is meant by Mombasa packages?
 What does the package include and what does it not include?
 Are you getting value for your money with these packages?
 Well, here is all you need to know about Mombasa packages.

 First and foremost, Mombasa packages are simply a packaged experience and stay at a resort on the Kenyan coast.
 Now, there are various aspects to your stay and experience at any resort.
 The first item of consideration when looking at a package to the coast is transportation.
 How exactly are you going to get there?

 For those in Nairobi, with the advent of the SGR (Standard Gauge Railway) accessing Mombasa and its environs is now a breeze.
-Consequently, many tour agents will include SGR tickets in their package to the coast.
+Consequently, many tour agents will include SGR tickets in their packages to the coast.
 This means the first step of the journey is hopping on the Madaraka Express in Nairobi and arriving 6 hours later in Mombasa.
-Usually, there are two daily departures.
-One at 8:20 AM and the other at 2:35 PM.
-Economy tickets go for KES 1,000 for adults and KES 500 for kids between the ages of 3 and 11.
+Usually, there are three daily departures.
+One at 8:00 AM, the other at 3:00 PM, and finally a departure at 10:00 PM.
+Economy class tickets go for KES 1,000 for adults and KES 500 for kids between the ages of 3 and 11.
 Infants travel free of charge.
-First class tickets go for KES 3,000 for adults and KES 1,500 for kids.
+First-class tickets go for KES 3,000 for adults and KES 1,500 for kids.
 Ticket prices are usually included in the package cost.
+We have a more comprehensive breakdown of all matters SGR including details on in-train meals in our article SGR: All You Need to Know.

-Therefore, if hotel transfer is not included in the package it is up to you to figure out how to get from the SGR station to the resort in question.
-Usually, taxi-hailing apps such as Uber or Bolt may be the best go-to option in such a scenario.
+Therefore, if hotel transfer is not included in the package it is up to you to figure out how to get from the SGR station or the airport to the resort in question.
+Usually, taxi-hailing apps such as Uber or Bolt may be the best alternative in such a scenario.
+The point here is to ask whether hotel transfers are included in your desired Mombasa package.

 While on the issue of transport, flying packages to Mombasa are also a common selling point.
 Instead of traveling to the coast using the SGR, options are available to fly there instead.
 Doubtless, this is more expensive than using the SGR.
-For example, at the time of writing this article, a one-way ticket to Mombasa from Nairobi was about KES 6,500/- per person.
-The KES 1,000/- for the SGR pales in comparison.
+For example, at the time of writing this article, a one-way ticket to Mombasa from Nairobi averages about KES 5,100 per person.
+The KES 1,000 for the SGR pales in comparison.
 It goes without saying that flying packages will be quite expensive but convenient and time-saving nonetheless.
+Also worth noting is that not many clients use flights to get to the coast, booking a flying package may necessitate also booking private transfers.

 Worth noting is that kids below 12 years of age are allowed to share any of the rooms listed above with a parent(s) at a discounted rate.
 More on this later.